core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The same DAO mechanism can be used to convey CoAP group membership information to an edge router (e.g., 6LBR), in case the edge router is also the root of the RPL Destination-Oriented Directed Acyclic Graph (DODAG).
 This is useful because the edge router then learns which IP multicast traffic it needs to pass through from the backbone network into the LLN subnet, and which traffic not.
 In LLNs, such ingress filtering helps to avoid congestion of the resource-constrained network segment, due to IP multicast traffic from the high-speed backbone IP network.

 ### MPL ### {#sec-mpl}
 The Multicast Protocol for Low-Power and Lossy Networks (MPL) {{RFC7731}} can be used for propagation of IPv6 multicast packets throughout a defined network domain, over multiple hops.
 MPL is designed to work in LLNs and can operate alone or in combination with RPL.
 The protocol involves a predefined group of MPL Forwarders to collectively distribute IPv6 multicast packets throughout their MPL Domain.
-An MPL Forwarder may be associated to multiple MPL Domains at the same time.
+An MPL Forwarder may be associated with multiple MPL Domains at the same time.
 Non-Forwarders will receive IPv6 multicast packets from one or more of their neighboring Forwarders.
 Therefore, MPL can be used to propagate a CoAP multicast group request to all group members.

 However, a CoAP multicast request to a group that originated outside of the MPL Domain will not be propagated by MPL - unless an MPL Forwarder is explicitly configured as an ingress point that introduces external multicast packets into the MPL Domain.
 Such an ingress point could be located on an edge router (e.g., 6LBR).
 Methods to configure which multicast groups are to be propagated into the MPL Domain could be: